01 Sep 2016

-The Board has reduced the registration fee to $325, which is $40 less than in the previous year.
-The new fee will apply from 9 September 2015 and cover the registration period for most practitioners of 1 December 2015 to 30 November 2016.
+The Board has reduced the registration fee to $300, which is $25 less than in the previous year.
+The annual renewal fee will apply from 1 September 2016 and cover the registration period for most practitioners of 1 December 2016 to 30 November 2017.

 A fee schedule, including the fee arrangements for practitioners whose principal place of practice is NSW, will be published on the Board’s website.